 At that point, my student visa was on its way and I needed to start thinking of how to make a living once I was in Australia.
 My mother had a cousin in Melbourne, who, along with his family, offered to let me stay with them.
 I am still very grateful for their help, but I still needed a job.

-Years earlier, I had worked in the European branch of an IT company from Taiwan whose CEO, Jack, was a clever, capable, and kind entrepreneur whom I highly respected and admired.
-We had developed a good relationship that had outlasted my collaboration with the business.
+Years earlier, I had worked in the European branch of a Taiwanese IT company whose CEO, Jack, was a clever, capable, and kind entrepreneur whom I highly respected and admired.
+We had developed a good relationship that outlasted my collaboration with the business.
 My departure was getting closer and Jack was in Italy for a visit to his European branch.

 I contacted him and he agreed to meet me.
 I explained that I had decided to embark on a new journey and move to Australia where I had enrolled in a postgraduate course to become a teacher.
 Despite my main plan, I was open to other opportunities and loved the idea of new challenges.
 I proposed to him that I could be their Business Developer in Oceania and open the market for their new tablet in Australia and New Zealand.
 I had no contacts in that field there, but I was determined to succeed and knew I could make it.
 He believed in me and employed me.